cslarson/dapper/README.md

   - labelling as `dapper-data` will ensure the partition can be identified by Dapper.
   - for linux filesystems the partition needs to be accessible by the user `dapper` or group `users`. you may need to do something like `sudo chown -R youruser:users /media/dapper-data`.
 1. boot your pc from the dapper usb
-  - you may need to enter your bios settings to accomplish this. on my pc i need to hit the "Delete" key during bootup to access the bios settings and change the boot device.
+  - you may need to enter your bios settings to accomplish this. usually there is screen right after turning on the pc where you are prompted to hit the "Delete" key to access the bios settings. the boot device can be selected there.
 1. click on the pink monocle icon to open the menu
 1. select a choice from the menu (TODO: screenshot)
   - remember to backup any keys you create!